rackerlabs/design-system/_component_design/text-fields.md

 Consider the following guidelines when you construct an enabled text field:

 - A text field begins in the inactive and empty state.
-- Use placeholder to provide instructive text or an example, such as a phone number or email address.
+- Use an optional placeholder to provide instructive text or an example, such as a phone number or email address.
-- When the user clicks in the text field, the placeholder text remains until the user types.
-The placeholder text reappears when the user deletes an input value.
+- When the user clicks in the text field, the text field becomes active.
+Placeholder text remains visible until the user types and reappears when the user deletes an input value.
-- A text field remains enabled until the user makes a selection outside of the field.
+- A text field remains active until the user clicks outside of the field.
-- Place an asterisk to the left of the label to indicate a required field.
+- To indicate a required field, place an asterisk to the left of the label.
 To aid recognition, overhang the asterisk 4 pixels to the left of the label.

 See [focus states]({{site.baseurl}}/components/focus-states.html) for guidance in constructing focused text fields in an enabled state.